-Pat Feely was Chairman of the Toy Industry Foundation at its founding in 2002 until 2004 and became chairman again in 2010.
+Pat Feely was Chairman of The Toy Foundation at its founding in 2002 until 2004 and became chairman again in 2010.
 He has been on the board each year since the start of the Foundation.
-He also has been active with the Toy Industry Association for many years having served as its Chairman from 2000 to 2002 after two terms as a Director and as an Advisor from 2002 to 2008.
+He also has been active with The Toy Association for many years having served as its Chairman from 2000 to 2002 after two terms as a Director and as an Advisor from 2002 to 2008.

 Since his retirement from Radica Games, Ltd. in 2006, Mr. Feely has been advising toy and other children’s businesses and is currently a director of Playrific.
 He is also a member of the Pasadena Angels (investors in early stage companies).

 A 35-year veteran of the toy and game industry, Mr. Feely was President and CEO of Radica Games, Ltd. from 1999 until 2006 when Mattel, Inc. acquired Radica.
 During his career he was CEO of Spectrum HoloByte, President of Bandai America and President of the Tonka Toys Division of Tonka, Inc. He began his career in the toy industry in marketing at Mattel Toys in 1977 having previously work at RCA Corporation in new business development.
 He has a BA in Psychology from Duke University and an MBA from the University of Michigan.